29th Infantry Division (United States): Order of battle, 1942–1945

+In May 1942, the 37th Infantry Division had been alerted for movement to England, and sent its 112th Engineer Combat Battalion ahead as part of the advance party.
+Orders were changed, and the 37th was diverted for service in the Pacific Theater.
+There was no time to recall the 112th, or to find and assign a new battalion.
+The War Department instead ordered the 121st Engineer Combat Battalion, less five officers and 120 men, moved from Fort Meade to Fort Indiantown Gap, and the unit was redesignated the 117th Engineer Combat Battalion and assigned to the 37th Infantry Division.
+Around the cadre of five officers and 120 men, in addition to Selective Service fillers sent from Fort Hayes, Ohio, and Fort Devens, Massachusetts, a new 121st Engineer Combat Battalion was organized.

 The 29th Infantry Division, under the command of Major General Leonard Gerow, was sent to England on 5 October 1942 on RMS Queen Mary.
 It was based throughout England and Scotland, where it immediately began training for an invasion of northern Europe across the English Channel.
 In May 1943 the division moved to the Devon–Cornwall peninsula and started conducting simulated attacks against fortified positions.
 At this time the division was assigned to V Corps of the U.S. First Army.
 In July the divisional commander, Major General Gerow, was promoted to command V Corps and Major General Charles Hunter Gerhardt assumed command of the division, remaining in this post for the rest of the war.

 Operation Overlord

 D-Day of Operation Neptune, the cross-channel invasion of Normandy, finally came on 6 June 1944.
 Neptune was the assault phase of the larger Operation Overlord, codename for the Allied campaign to liberate France from the Germans.
 The 29th Infantry Division sent the 116th Infantry to support the western flank of the veteran 1st Infantry Division's 16th Infantry at Omaha Beach.

 Omaha was known to be the most difficult of the five landing beaches, due to its rough terrain and bluffs overlooking the beach, which had been well fortified by its German defenders of the 352nd Infantry Division.
 The 116th Infantry was assigned four sectors of the beach; Easy Green, Dog Red, Dog White, and Dog Green.
 Soldiers of the 29th Infantry Division boarded a large number of attack transports for the D-Day invasion, among them landing craft, landing ship, tank, and landing ship, infantry ships and other vessels such as the SS Empire Javelin, USS Charles Carroll, and USS Buncombe County.